Integrate X 4 X 1

 • Q: Why is the constant of integration important?

 • A: The constant of integration accounts for the family of functions that share the same derivative.
-This is key in indefinite integrals.
+It really matters in indefinite integrals.
 In definite integrals, it cancels out during the evaluation.

 • Q: Can I use a calculator to solve integrals?